NSHipster/articles/2015-09-26-swift-documentation.md

     /**
         Initializes a new bicycle with the provided parts and specifications.

-        :param: style The style of the bicycle
+        - Parameter style: The style of the bicycle
-        :param: gearing The gearing of the bicycle
+        - Parameter gearing: The gearing of the bicycle
-        :param: handlebar The handlebar of the bicycle
+        - Parameter handlebar: The handlebar of the bicycle
-        :param: centimeters The frame size of the bicycle, in centimeters
+        - Parameter centimeters: The frame size of the bicycle, in centimeters

-        :returns: A beautiful, brand-new, custom built just for you.
+        - Returns: A beautiful, brand-new, custom built just for you.
     */
     init(style: Style, gearing: Gearing, handlebar: Handlebar, frameSize centimeters: Int) {
         self.style = style